UPPMAX/bianca_workshops/docs/beginner/intro.md

 !!!- info "Learning outcomes"

+    - To have heard the reasons for using Bianca
+    - To have read the learning outcomes of this course
     - To have heard the setup of this course
-    - To have heard the reasons for using Bianca

 ???- question "For teachers"

     Teaching goals are:

+    - Learners have heard the reasons for using Bianca
+    - Learners have read the learning outcomes of this course
     - Learners have heard the setup of this course
-    - Learners have heard the reasons for using Bianca

     Prior questions: